econia-labs/emojicoin-dot-fun/src/docker/README.md

 handle a restart is by removing the localnet test data directory prior to each run as well as pruning all the related volumes, which is what [prune.sh] does.

+[aptos labs developer portal]: https://developers.aptoslabs.com/
 [prune.sh]: ./utils/prune.sh
-[Aptos Labs developer portal]: https://developers.aptoslabs.com/